ibm-cloud-docs/schematics/tutorials/automate-continuous-deployment.md

 ## What's next?
 {: #automate_what's next}

 Congratulations!
 You successfully created the {{site.data.keyword.bplong_notm}} workspace and automated the end to end deployment by using the DevOps toolchain.
-You can now learn how to set up a continuous delivery pipeline for a cluster.
+You can now learn how to set up a continuous delivery pipeline for an IBM cluster.
 For more information, refer [Setting up a continuous delivery pipeline for an IBM cluster](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-cluster).